 Aim of this guidance

-It is based on you obtaining details in writing, with the potential for discussing in more detail verbally where there are concerns.
-We have separate guidance on ‘when’ to ask on carrying out an assessment, thinking about what questions you might ask in a face-to-face discussion with an individual who has disclosed a criminal record.
+We recommend banning the box and removing questions about criminal records from application forms.
+We have separate guidance on ‘when’ to ask on carrying out an assessment, including questions you might ask in a face-to-face discussion with an individual who has disclosed a criminal record.

 Why this is important

-- There can be confusion amongst applicants about whether they need to disclose or not.
+- Applicants can be unsure whether they need to disclose or not.

 - More information than necessary might be disclosed, running the risk that you take into account something that you’re not legally allowed to consider.

 - Information which you wanted to be disclosed might not be because you didn’t make it clear that the applicant needed to disclose this

 The type of criminal record information you are entitled to collect depends on whether the role is covered by, or exempt from, the Rehabilitation of Offenders Act 1974 (ROA).
 Whether or not it is will depend on the duties and responsibilities of the post.
 We recommend that recruiters think about the type of role ahead of advertising so applicants can be informed of what and when they will be asked to disclose.
 Including this information on a job advert or recruitment pack helps demonstrate compliance with data protection law and reassures candidates with criminal records that they will be treated fairly.

 - Type 1 role – a role ‘covered by the ROA’ – for this role you can ask about unspent convictions only and carry out a basic DBS check.